gattil/algorithms/README.md

-# Explore a Wide Range of Optimization Techniques in Python with Plotly Visualizations and Clear Descriptions
+# Optimization Algorithms in Python with Interactive Visualizations

-This repository is a collection of optimization and search algorithms written in Python, along with accompanying visualizations created using Plotly.
-The included algorithms cover a range of approaches, including gradient descent, simulated annealing, and genetic algorithms.
-Each algorithm is accompanied by a Python script that demonstrates its usage and provides a clear and interactive visualization of the optimization process using Plotly.
-In addition to the code, this repository also includes a detailed description of each algorithm, explaining the underlying principles and key features.
-These resources are designed to be useful for students and practitioners looking to learn about and compare different optimization techniques.
-Whether you are a beginner or an experienced user, this repository has something to offer.
+Welcome to my repository of optimization algorithms!
+In this repository, you'll find a collection of Python scripts that implement various optimization algorithms, including gradient descent, conjugate gradient, and Nelder-Mead.
+I've also included interactive visualizations of these algorithms using Plotly, so you can see how they work in action.

+My goal with this repository is to provide a resource for students and researchers interested in optimization, and to make it easy for people to understand and experiment with different algorithms.
+I hope that my visualizations and clear, well-documented code will make it easy for you to learn about and compare different optimization methods.

+Thank you for visiting, and I hope you find my repository useful!